 Microsoft’s Azure Blob Storage is a breakthrough for financial firms and security-conscious institutions that need a cost-effective solution to retain data and be compliant.

-DataParser’s integration with Blob lets users send their chats, documents and audio/video files into WORM storage.
+DataParser’s integration with Blob lets users send their data including chats, documents and audio/video files into WORM storage.

 To simplify the process of getting data into Azure Blob Storage, DataParser has been designed to automatically collect data from various sources and deliver it to a specified container location within Azure Blob so clients can leverage their storage accounts to retain data at minimal cost.
 DataParser users can easily bring regulated data, books and records or large files into Azure and take advantage of WORM/immutable policies that Blob offers.